WICG/historical-paymentrequest/explainer.md

 **From a user perspective:**

 > Alice has added a few things to her shopping cart and is ready to check out.
 She clicks the buy button, which causes the website to request payment via the browser paymentRequest API.
-The website tells the API which payment instruments it supports and the browser asks the user to pick which supported instrument Alice wants to use to pay (e.g. Visa or Bitcoin).
+The website tells the API which payment instruments it accepts and the browser asks the user to pick which supported instrument Alice wants to use to pay (e.g. Visa or Bitcoin).
 If the merchant requests shipping information, Alice also selects a shipping address from locations already stored in the browser or inputs a new one.
 She submits all of this to the browser which then sends the transaction details (e.g. total amount) to her selected payment instrument.
 The payment instrument then authorizes or confirms the transaction and passes back details to the UA, which then passes them back to the merchant's website.
 The website then confirms to Alice that her order has been placed.
 Sometimes Alice might need to give the website or payment instrument more information in order to complete the process, but in nearly every case this flow will be faster and easier than today's checkout systems.

 ### Delineation of Roles